-These ideas need to be updated as CM products change.
-If you have questions consult your upline.
+These ideas need to be updated as products change.
 This file includes group presentations, craft shows, etc. Also see Open Houses, Workshops, Classes and the Consultant Section.

 (I put this sign on a table using a fancy font and displayed examples.)